puppetlabs/puppet-docs/source/puppet/4.9/functions_ruby_documenting.md

 ## Examples

 Full content for this page is coming soon.
-In the meantime, the following examples demonstrate how to format comments in two situations: a function with two explicit signatures, and a function with an automatic signature.
+In the meantime, the following examples show how to format comments in two situations: a function with two explicit signatures, and a function with an automatic signature.

 ``` ruby
 # Subtracts two things.